 Ready to Get Involved?

 Any question?
 Contact our PTC President @ 867-2301

-The Caliente Union School District currently has certificated openings for the 2014 - 2015 school year.
+The Caliente Union School District currently does not have open positions for the 2014 - 2015 School Year.

 Using the Employment Tab at left you may access a certificated